NaosaikaDevelopment/LAPAI_Project_Experimental/README.md

 that is the main core of LAPAI, and some function migrate to this fpcore while for compability reason.
 So now how can you use it? it is very simple actually.

-first of all this project will installed with its own end or known as ` LAPAI-env ` please make sure to use the env or you can add by yourself with install the `requirement.txt` to turn on the env console had different way in different OS
+first of all this project will installed with its own env or known as ` LAPAI-env ` please make sure to use the env or you can add by yourself with install the `requirement.txt` to turn on the env console had different way in different OS